FeJozsi/ddg/README.md

 ### Milestones

-Each linked folder has its own ReadMe file.
-Only major "milestones" are listed below.
+Each linked folder contains its own ReadMe file.
+Below are only the major "milestones", listed in descending order of recency.

+2024-02-29 15:56:34 Added missing components to the `src\main` folder of the project in its current state.

+- To solve Directed Disjunctive Graphs, you must initiate the `dg_main.py` module.
+See src\main\README.md for details.

 2024-02-23 12:19:12 Added folders: `src\generate_input` and `inputs`

 - The `src\generate_input\generate_random_dg_problem.py` module can generate
-text files within the `inputs` folder, describing random Directed Disjunctive Graphs.
+text files within the inputs folder, describing random Directed Disjunctive Graphs.
 These files are suitable to serve as input (respectively input template) for the main functionality of the project.